pagodingo/BlogHub/README.md

 - <a href="https://netlify.com" target="_blank">Netlify</a>
 - <a href="https://pages.github.com" target="_blank">GitHub Pages</a>
 ---
-Being able to access <u>multiple repositories</u> is next on my agenda.
+Being able to access <u>multiple repositories</u> is next on the agenda.
 But before that can happen, there are a few kinks that need to be worked out first:

 1. Embedded images are supported, external images are not.